Best things to do in Paris

 What is it?
 An old network of railway lines that have been transformed into the perfect romantic walk.

 Why go?
 Built 150 years ago, La Petite Ceinture is almost 32km long.
-A public transport network that was in use until 1934, it was then used to transport goods until the late seventies.
-Left untouched for years, it has been transformed into sections, much like New York’s High Life.
-Crossing the 18th, 15th and 16th arrondissements, its most famous part begins in the 12th, a bucolic vision of plants and trees.
+A public transport network until 1934, it was then used to transport goods until the late 1970s.
+Left untouched for years, it’s now been cut up and transformed into various distinct sections, much like New York’s High Line.
+Stretching across the 15th, 16th and 18th arrondissements, the Petite Ceinture’s most famous part begins in the 12th, a bucolic vision of plants and trees.

-Don't miss?
-Nab a wicker chair overlooking the intersection of rue Grange aux Belles and rue Juliette Dodu.
-It's people-watching paradise.
+Don’t miss?
+Nab a wicker chair overlooking the intersection of Rue de la Grange-aux-Belles and Rue Juliette-Dodu.
+It’s people-watching paradise.

 What is?
-A 24-hour club on a barge, the symbol of Paris’ nightlife renaissance.
+A 24-hour club on a barge, the trailblazer of Paris’s nightlife renaissance.

 Why go?
-The Concrete club barge draws partygoers from all over Paris to keep the hedonism alive until the early hours.
-With Samedimanche, the 24-hour night, the weekends have never been so long.
-One of the best nights out in Paris nights, it really is the boat that rocked.
+The Concrete club barge draws partygoers from all over Paris to keep the hedonism alive until the wee hours.
+Thanks to Samedimanche, the 24-hour night, rarely have weekends felt so long (in a good way).
+Offering easily one of the best nights out in Paris, it really is the boat that rocked.

-Don't miss?
-Because not everyone can party for 15 hours straight without refuelling, there’s Pansoul, the club’s restaurant.
+Don’t miss?
+Because not everyone can party for 15 hours straight without refuelling, there’s Pansoul, the on-site restaurant.

 What is it?
-A former hospital in the 14th that has taken on a new role as a buzzy multi-event space.
+A former hospital in the 14th that’s taken on a new role as a buzzy arts space.